-Entering his 17th season at the helm of the Jackrabbits program, Johnston has created a mid-major powerhouse by working hard daily to earn a prominent spot among the country’s elite women’s basketball programs.
-Johnston has guided SDSU to nine postseason appearances, including six NCAA Tournaments, since the program turned Division I in 2004-05.
-The four-time Summit League Coach of the Year (2008, 2009, 2012, 2014) has guided the Jackrabbits to a winning record in all 16 years at South Dakota State, and has led SDSU to 13 20-win seasons, including 9 of the last 10 years.
+Entering his 19th season at the helm of the Jackrabbits program, Johnston has created a mid-major powerhouse by working hard daily to earn a prominent spot among the country’s elite women’s basketball programs.
+Johnston has guided SDSU to 12 postseason appearances, including eight NCAA Tournaments, since the program turned Division I in 2004-05.
+The four-time Summit League Coach of the Year (2008, 2009, 2012, 2014) has guided the Jackrabbits to a winning record in all 18 years at South Dakota State, and has led SDSU to 15 20-win seasons, including 11 of the last 12 years.

 Under Johnston's guidance, South Dakota State has graduated its student-athletes and set a standard of excellence both on the court and in the classroom.
-The Jackrabbits have finished no worse than third among Division I programs in the Women’s Basketball Coaches Association’s Academic Top 25 Team Honor Roll for 7? of the past 11 seasons, and led all divisions of women’s basketball in team GPA four times—three consecutive seasons (2005-06, 2006-07 and 2007-08) and again during the 2010-11 campaign.
+The Jackrabbits have finished no worse than third among Division I programs in the Women’s Basketball Coaches Association’s Academic Top 25 Team Honor Roll for seven of the past 11 seasons, and led all divisions of women’s basketball in team GPA four times—including three consecutive seasons (2005-06, 2006-07 and 2007-08)—and again during the 2010-11 campaign.

-During Johnston’s tenure, the Jackrabbits boast a league-leading five Academic All-Summit League honorees, five CoSIDA Academic All-Americans, a pair of NCAA Postgraduate Scholarship winners, three SDSU Team Academic Awards and a cumulative team GPA of 3.48 during Johnston’s 16 years.
+During Johnston’s tenure, the Jackrabbits boast a league-leading eight Academic All-Summit League honorees, five CoSIDA Academic All-Americans, a pair of NCAA Postgraduate Scholarship winners, three SDSU Team Academic Awards and a cumulative team GPA of 3.48.

 To say South Dakota State made a smooth transition to Division I is an understatement.
 From the first bounce of the basketball, the Jackrabbits took over The Summit League and set their sights on the NCAA elite.
-The Jacks have posted a 222-78 (.740) Division I record, made seven NCAA Tournaments and three Women’s NIT appearances, and Johnston was a 2009 Naismith Women’s College Coach of the Year finalist.
+The Jacks have posted a 308-115 (.728) Division I record, made eight NCAA Tournaments and four Women’s NIT appearances, and Johnston was a 2009 Naismith Women’s College Coach of the Year finalist.

 The Jackrabbits continued their rise in the Division I ranks with a 19-9 record in 2005-06, then put together a breakthrough campaign during the 2006-07 season by posting a 25-6 overall record and becoming the first team since the transition to reach the postseason, reaching the quarterfinals of the Women’s NIT.
 SDSU won WNIT home games against Illinois State and Indiana before falling at Wyoming.

-Johnston led the Jackrabbits into play in The Summit League during the 2007-08 season.
+Johnston led the Jackrabbits into The Summit League during the 2007-08 season.
 SDSU began by winning the regular-season title—the program’s first outright conference championship.
-The Jackrabbits recorded a 16-2 mark in league play and 23-7 overall record for their sixth 20-win season in Johnston’s eight years as head coach.
+The Jackrabbits recorded a 16-2 mark in league play and 23-7 overall record for their sixth 20-win season in Johnston’s eighth full season as head coach.
 SDSU posted a 12-game winning streak to conclude conference play and earned its second consecutive berth in the WNIT.
 However, SDSU’s home-court advantage was not enough as the Jackrabbits fell to a hot-shooting Creighton squad, 76-69, in the tournament’s first round.

 SDSU repeated as Summit League regular-season champions during the 2008-09 season, improving to a 17-1 record in league play.
 The Jackrabbits went into the Summit League Championships as the No. 1 seed and lived up to their billing, winning the conference tournament in Sioux Falls, S.D., with three double-digit victories.
 SDSU overcame a 14-point halftime deficit in the championship game, rallying for a 79-69 victory over Oakland.